-Dow’s commitment to safety and world-leading operations performance is key to our Company, our history and our “license to operate” in communities around the world.
+Dow’s commitment to safety and world-leading operations performance is key to our Company’s success, our history and our “license to operate” in communities around the world.
 In 1995, we launched our 2005 Environment, Health and Safety (EH&S) Goals.
-With a $1 billion investment in energy efficiency, water reduction and reuse and waste reduction programs, we saved $5 billion – and fostered a culture of safety and sustainability.
+With a $1 billion investment to seek energy efficiency, water reduction and reuse and waste reduction programs.
+We saved $5 billion – and fostered a culture of safety and sustainability.

 Measuring Our Progress